 For a more in depth look at what a thread count is, Dreamy-Bedding has done a more extensive article on the specifics and logistics of thread count here.

 To put thread count simply though, it entails the number of thread that run both vertically and horizontally in one square inch of material.
-So in a 200 thread count sheet set, there are a total of 200 pieces of thread woven into one square inch, both horizontally and vertically combined.
+So in a 200 thread count Egyptian cotton sheets, there are a total of 200 pieces of thread woven into one square inch, both horizontally and vertically combined.
 You need to understand that thread count is not the be all and end all of quality; it just gives an idea as to how course or fine the thread really is.

 What makes a sheet soft?